hussainjaura/Jaura-Co-Website/README.md

 My Jaura & Co Clothing Website is deployed under the 'Render' platform, feel free to visit the following url and check my internship project out: https://jaura-co-website.onrender.com

-## How to open Project at your Local Machine
+## How to open Project at your Local Machine:

 1. First step is to clone this repository to your local folder in any Integrated Development Environment.
 2. write down cd "desired repository" in your terminal.